Immunizations Recommended for Travel in Nepal

 5. For the Prevention of Japanese Encephalitis (JE):

 JE is caused by a virus carried by culex mosquitoes in rural areas of southern Nepal or the Terai and in Kathmandu.
 JE virus can cause a severe and often fatal infection of the brain.
 There has been a single case report of JE in a French traveler to Nepal in 2014.
 Persons visiting Nepal particularly in the post-monsoon months of late July through early October and all residents of the Kathmandu valley are recommended to receive immunization against JE.
-At CIWEC we stock the live vaccine of the SA14-14-2 strain made by Chengdu Institute in China that has an excellent safety profile and single shot can be protective for 5 years.
-Vero cell vaccine e.g. Ixiaro is not available with us right now.
+At CIWEC we stock the live SA 14-14-2 strain of the vaccine made by Chengdu Institute in China that has an excellent efficacy and safety profile.
+Single shot is protective for 5 years but booster at 1 year is required for long term protection.

 6. For the Prevention of Rabies Encephalitis:

 Rabies virus is transmitted by the bite/scratch of infected animals or from saliva contact with mucous membranes.
 The disease is present throughout Nepal, India, and Tibet and dogs account for >96% of human cases.
-The rabies virus, once injected by a bite, travels slowly to the brain over a period of weeks to years, causing a fatal encephalitis.
-Because of the delay between the bite and clinical illness, rabies vaccine and immunoglobulin can be injected after a bite to prevent illness.
+The rabies virus, once injected into a bite wound, travels slowly to the brain over a period of weeks to years, causing a fatal encephalitis.
+Because of the delay between the bite and clinical illness, rabies vaccine and immunoglobulin can be given after a bite to prevent illness.
 This post-exposure series offers essentially 100% protection but it does take a month to complete the five shots plus the initial injection of human rabies immune globulin (HRIG) which is a very expensive substance.
-For this reason, long-term travelers or foreign and local residents often take a pre-exposure series, consisting of 3 shots on days 0, 7, and 21 or 28.
-These “pre-immunized” individuals require only two booster shots 3 days apart,if they are bitten by an animal.
-We highly recommend the pre-exposure series to everyone particularly children, who may not report to their parents every contact with a stray animal or someone’s pet.
+For this reason, long-term travelers or foreign and local residents often take a pre-exposure series, consisting of 3 shots on days 0, 7, and 28 days.
+These “pre-immunized” individuals require only two booster shots 3 days apart, if they are bitten by an animal.
+We highly recommend the pre-exposure series to everyone particularly children who may not report to their parents every contact with a stray animal or someone’s pet.
 We recommend rabies vaccine booster every 10 years if persons continue living in Nepal.

 7. For the Prevention of Tetanus:

 Tetanus bacteria can infect small wounds and cause a fatal infection.
 The risk is the same throughout the world.
-Most people would have received tetanus vaccine as primary series in childhood mixed with other vaccines..
-Single dose of Tdap (mixed with diphtheria and pertussis) is recommended as an adult to boost pertussis immunity to be followed by Td (mixed with diphtheria) every 10 years
+Most people would have received tetanus vaccine as primary series in childhood mixed with other vaccines.
+Single dose of Tdap (mixed with diphtheria and pertussis) is recommended as an adult to boost pertussis immunity, followed by Td (mixed with diphtheria) every 10 years

 8. For the Prevention of Polio:

 Polio Vaccine: Several rounds of mass vaccinations of children under the age of 5 years against Polio have rendered Nepal polio-free since 2011.
-Almost all tourist and foreign residents have been vaccinated against this disease in childhood and should have a single booster as an adult.
-Nepal has a requirement for polio booster in someone who is traveling from a polio infected country e.g. Pakistan, Afghanistan and Nigeria.
+Almost all tourist and foreign residents have been vaccinated against this disease in childhood.
+Polio vaccine booster is not required for Nepal since Nepal is polio-free.
+Booster is required if you are coming in from polio endemic countries like Pakistan and Afghanistan.

 9. For the Prevention of Cholera:

 Cholera Vaccine: The risk of cholera to the foreign traveler or resident in Nepal is close to zero as has been shown by diarrhea research that we do every 10 years or so.
 Cholera is mainly spread by heavily contaminated water, or by certain sea coast animals that concentrate the bacteria (such as oysters).
 If you are conscientious in not drinking untreated water (or milk, which might be contaminated with water), you will have almost no chance of getting cholera.
-We do not recommend routine cholera immunization nor do we stock the cholera vaccine.
+For persons volunteering in remote earthquake affected areas where access to clean drinking water may not be possible, cholera vaccination with Dukoral or Shanchol makes sense.
+We do not stock the cholera vaccine at CIWEC.

 Influenza Vaccine: Influenza, or “the flu,” is a viral illness that causes fever, muscle aches, cough, and misery for a number of days.
 The vaccine consists of killed particles of three different strains of influenza going around in the previous year, and can significantly cut your risk of getting sick with the flu.
 A single injection offers protection for about one year.
 CIWEC Clinic makes this vaccine available each year in October.
-The 2014-2015 influenza vaccine contained the H1N1 (swine flu) component and the 2015-16 flu vaccine will also contain the H1N1 component.
 Influenza vaccine is recommended for all persons >6 months of age annually.

 11. For the prevention of Pneumonia:

-Pneumococcal (13 valent pneumococcal conjugate vaccine or PCV 13 or Prevnar- 13).
-Persons 65 years or older who have not received any vaccine for protection against pneumonia should receive one dose of PCV 13 followed by PPSV 23 (Pneumovax 23) 6-12 months later.
-If a prior dose of PPSV 23 has been received, PCV -13 should be given after one year in persons 65 years of age or older.
-These vaccines also should be given to persons from 19 through 64 years of age if they have no spleen, if they have an immuno-compromised condition, heart disease or cigarette smoking.
+Pneumococcal conjugate vaccine or Prevnar- 13: Persons 65 years of age or older should receive one dose of PCV 13 followed by PPSV 23 (Pneumovax 23) one year later.
+If a prior dose of PPSV 23 has been received, PCV -13 should be given after one year.
+These vaccines should also be given to persons 19 through 64 years of age if they have no spleen, are immune-compromised, have CSF leak or cochlear implants.
+Single dose of PPSV-23 alone should be given after age 19 years in adults with chronic heart, lung or liver disease, diabetes, and smoking.

 Herpes Zoster vaccine: VZV (Varicella Zoster virus) causes chicken pox in childhood.
 The virus continues to reside in the nerve ganglion and reactivates much later in life as a painful condition called Herpes Zoster.
 An effective vaccine is now available that is recommended for persons >60 years of age to reduce the risk of Herpes Zoster and that of post herpetic neuralgia.
 Currently we do not have this vaccine in stock but will take a request and make it available to you.